swapnil1198s/Uncle-Stormtrooper/README.md

 Introduction
 <br />

 Uncle Stormtrooper is a 2D platformer game centering around a stormtrooper in his mid-life crisis.
-We must help uncle stormtrooper navigate his way through a horde of monsters to reach his beloved dog.
-This game’s architecture and code were significantly changed in the last few days to make this game scalable.
-We hope to keep adding to the functionalities of this game to make it a complete 2d shooter platformer game.<br />
+We must help uncle stormtrooper navigate his way through a horde of monsters to reach his beloved dog.<br />

 The game can be found here: https://github.com/swapnil1198s/Uncle-Stormtrooper
 <br />